shalinsingh818/CS460EmergencyHospitalDB/notes/README.md

 ## Overview

 # General Description
+Criticare is a information managment system for Hospital/Emergency room.
+The application stores information about Patients, Employees and Procedures/Medical Conditions.
+Employees/Users can create accounts and view their medical/work information.
+Overall, this application allows patients to get the correct medical diagnosis/procedure in the event of an emergency.

 ## Product Perspective
 It is part of a larger product.
 There will be many components, such as the patient intake, the procedure, diagnosis, medication, room assign, room, permission, results, patient and employee information.
 From an interface perspective, for example, components such as procedure, diagnosis, medication etc. will pull info from Intake.
 As for hardware used, the system is running on one CPU with a sqlite3 database.

 ## Product Functions
 1. **Employee management service**
 	* Manages employees (Doctors, nurses, janitorial etc. )
 	* Permissions system: Employees can have access to information baseds on their role/permission assigned.